RileyGatto/SIT305-Mobile-Application-Development/Pass-Task-4.1/README.md

 ## MainActivity.java

 This file contains my java code.
-The java code is used for when the user interacts with my app.
-It populates the spinners, calcuations and user input.
+The java code is used for when the user interacts with my app it calls the other java classes

 ## Event.java
 This is the Room Entity class.
 It defines the structure of the event table in the database, including fields such as title, category, location, date, and time.